ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2024-02-21-talk-unc-charlotte.md

 You should always ask yourself: what is the label supposed to reflect?
 Knowing what you want to use the collected dataset for is paramount.

-[Rottger et al. (2022)](https://arxiv.org/pdf/2112.07475.pdf) named two paradigms for data annotation: prescriptive and descriptive.
+{% citet rottger2021 --file notebook/talk-unc-charlotte.bib %} named two paradigms for data annotation: prescriptive and descriptive.
 **Prescriptive** annotation is usually found in linguistic tasks such as named entity recognition or parts-of-speech tagging&mdash;where there is a "correct" answer for each instance.
 Here, you already have a function in mind and need to collect enough data to train a reliable model.
 On the other hand, **descriptive** annotation aims to capture the whole diversity of human judgment.